Zipfian-Science/rickled/docs/source/cli_tools.rst

 .. code-block:: shell

-   rickle serve -i mock-example.yaml -b
+   cat mock-example.yaml | rickle serve -b

-A port number can be defined specified using ``-p``:
+A port number can be defined specified using ``--port``:

 .. code-block:: shell

-   rickle serve -i mock-example.yaml -b -p 3301
+   cat mock-example.yaml | rickle serve -b --port 3301

 Using the given example input file the following JSON data will be returned: